rmc3408/Java/README.md

 1) Argument promotion - converting an argument’s value, method receive parameter integers but will return double.
 They are automatic converted.

+--- the term "class member" is used to specifically refer to static methods and static variables.

 * Non-static methods are typically called instance methods.
 Call by `ObjectName.method`